Meeting the needs of students since 1906

 School of Nursing - On the Move

-Over the course of its 110-year history, the Ellis School of Nursing has been housed in several different locations.
+Over the course of its 110-year history, The Belanger School of Nursing has been housed in several different locations.
 The school was originally built in 1903 on the Ellis Hospital campus (Nott Street) and included dormitories for students.

 In 1974, the school was demolished so that the hospital could build a parking garage and was moved to the site of the Schenectady YMCA on State Street.

 The school was later moved to where Sunnyview Rehabilitation Hospital is today, which is adjacent to Ellis Hospital on Belmont Avenue.
-Then, the school moved to the Oneida School on Oneida Street, then to the former Big N Plaza at the corner of Nott Street and Maxon Road, then the Belanger Campus on Erie Blvd, and most recently, at McClellan Street in Schenectady.
+Then, the school moved to the Oneida School on Oneida Street, then to the former Big N Plaza at the corner of Nott Street and Maxon Road, then the Belanger Campus on Erie Blvd, and is now at its permanent location on McClellan Street in Schenectady.

 The original School of Nursing was comprised of "The Annex," which held classrooms and the business office, and the Whitmore Home for Nurses, which was the student residence.